bqworks/accordion-slider-jquery/docs/modules.md

 }
 ```

 When using layers, the equivalent for the `class` attribute is the `style` property.
 As noted before, the `as-` and `data-` prefixes are not used anymore and the names of the properties use a CamelCase notation.
-It's important to already be familiar with the 'Layers' before learning how to use layers in JSON.
+It's important to already be familiar with the 'Layers' module before learning how to use layers in JSON.
 The available styles and properties are enumerated below, but check the presentation of the 'Layers' module for a description of these.

 ##### Styles #####